Jefferson-Lopes/FPGA/Installation/README.md

 #### Add .desktop file to the system

 The file is already in the right place, it just needs to be added to the list of applications.
-For that, if there is already a file in this folder called ***defaults.list***, just open it with a text editor of your choice and add the following instruction: ***Quartus (Quartus Prime 20.1) Lite Edition.desktop***
+For that, if there is already a file in this folder called ***defaults.list***, just open it with a text editor of your choice and add the following instruction: ***Quartus (Quartus Prime 20.1) Lite Edition.desktop***.
+But, if you had to create the ***.desktop*** file manually, the instruction will be: ***Quartus Prime Lite.desktop***

 If there are no ***defaults.list***, you will need to create it.
 To do this, right-click on any blank space in the file and open it in the terminal.
 Enter this command:

     $ nano defaults.list

 This will open the already mentioned text editor.
-Now just add the instruction ***Quartus (Quartus Prime 20.1) Lite Edition.desktop*** and follow the same steps as before to write, save, and exit.
+Now just add the already commented instruction and follow the same steps as before to write, save, and exit.

 After adding the ***.desktop*** file, it's time to update the list of Ubuntu applications and run this command: